Code-Institute-Submissions/wedding-photography/README.md

 ###### Colours
 I chose to employ a minimilist and clean design for the website.

-I decided to use an off-white (#f7f7f7) background colour which works well with the images used throughout the website.
-Many images were black and white and I felt the off-white background color complimented these photos.
+For my navbar, and footer I decided to use an off-white/yellow (#DEDCD7) background colour which works well with the images used throughout the website.
+Many images were black and white and I felt the background color complimented these photos.
+The navbar color also complimented the home page hero image as the color is present within the image.

-The hero image on the home page also complimented the background color.
-For this reason, I opted to use a transparent navigation menu.
+For my background color, I opted to use a much lighter shade the navigation bar, mixed with a white (#ffff) this resulted in a dark white (#EAE9E8) which helped the text and photos pop, while not feeling out of place or diminishing the UX.

-The only other color I used was #212529 which is a dark grayish blue.
+For text color, and buttons and borders I chose to use the color #212529 which is a dark grayish blue.
 I decided to use this instead of an all out black color for text, headings, and borders as I believe it was easier on the eyes, and also complimented the off-white (#f7f7f7) background colour.

 ###### Font